clawpack/tidal-examples/GraysHarborBC/RiemannGraysHarbor/README.md

 is amplified and the time lag between the boundary signal and the response at Westport.

 ## `kingtide2015` directory

 Simulates the King Tide event from December, 2015.
-The notebook downloads observations at the Westport and Aberdeen tide gauges and adjusts the Westport data to obtain the tidal signal to be applied on the left boundary.
+The notebook downloads NOAA predictions at the Westport and Aberdeen tide gauges and adjusts the Westport data to obtain the tidal signal to be applied on the left boundary.
-After running GeoClaw with this input, the same notebook shows the resulting simulated tides compared to the observations.
+After running GeoClaw with this input, the same notebook shows the resulting simulated tides compared to the NOAA predictions.